Zara Larsson: 2017–2022: Poster Girl

-2023: Upcoming fourth studio album

-On 27 January 2023, Larsson released "Can't Tame Her", the lead single from her upcoming fourth (third international) studio album.
+2023–present: Venus and Midnight Sun

+On 27 January 2023, Larsson released "Can't Tame Her", the lead single from her fourth studio album, Venus.
+Subsequently, she released "End of Time" on 19 May 2023 as the second single from the album.
+The third single from the album, "On My Love", was released on 15 September 2023 in collaboration with French DJ David Guetta.
+On 26 October 2023, Larsson officially announced Venus and made it available for pre-order.
+On the same day, she also revealed the Venus Tour, a European headlining tour in support of the album, set to begin in February 2024.
+On 1 December 2023, Larsson released her holiday EP Honor the Light.
+On 19 January 2024, "You Love Who You Love" was released as the fourth single from the album.
+Venus was released on 9 February 2024 to generally positive reviews from critics.
+On 3 April 2024, Larsson released a streamed concert, Venus Tour, recorded at AFAS Live in Amsterdam and released via the pay-per-view platform On Air.

+On 15 May 2023, Netflix Nordic's official Twitter account announced a new film called A Part of You, which was then released on 31 May 2024.
+The main cast consists of Larsson, Felicia Maxime and Edvin Ryding.

+On 25 April 2025, Larsson released "Pretty Ugly", the lead single from her fifth studio album, Midnight Sun.
+The title track was released on 13 June 2025 as the second single from the album.
+Larsson joined Tate McRae as a supporting act on the North American leg of the Miss Possessive Tour, from August to September 2025.
+The album was released on 26 September 2025, and will be supported by the Midnight Sun Tour which is set to begin in Europe in October.

-Personal life and other work
+Personal life

-In 2015, Larsson got to plan and host a summer speech to be broadcast on Sveriges Radio, as one of 58 celebrities that year.
+In 2015, Larsson planned and hosted a summer speech broadcast on Sveriges Radio, one of 58 celebrities that year.
 The 48-minute speech was broadcast live on the P1 channel on 25 July 2015, at 13:00 CET.
-Her age at the time, 17, made her the youngest such speaker up until then, surpassing Robyn and Gina Dirawi at the age of 20.
+Larsson was 17 at the time, which made her the youngest such speaker, surpassing Robyn and Gina Dirawi at age 20.
 In the speech, she talked about her life, her music career, her feminist views, others' reactions to her, and her feelings about all of it.

-Between 2017 and 2019, she was dating British model Brian H. Whittaker, whom she tweeted in 2015, but did not meet until two years later.
-Since 2020, Larsson has been in a relationship with Swedish-American dancer Lamin Holmén.
+Between 2017 and 2019, she dated English model Brian H. Whittaker, whom she tweeted in 2015, but did not meet until two years later.
+Since 2020, Larsson has been in a relationship with Swedish dancer Lamin Holmén.

-On 18 May 2017, Larsson released an H&M collection containing various different garments and accessories.
+On 18 May 2017, Larsson released an H&M collection containing various garments and accessories.
 She was involved in the creation process by making decisions about press, colors and fitting.
 Pink is the common color throughout the entire collection.